Gibbu/Lithesome/src/docs/index.md

 1. I don't enjoy the builder pattern that Melt uses, though it does give you ultimate control.
 Bits is using Melt under the hood, which in turn uses Svelte 4 and stores.
 2. I wanted to try out all the new features of Svelte 5.
-3. I wanted to make a component library that I will use for all my other projects which will have the API that I find useful, and hopefully others do too.
+3. This originally was something I was buiilding for another project I'm working on, but decided I liked it a lot that others might too.
+I will also be using this in all my new projects.

 Ready to use Lithesome?
 [Get Started!](/docs/getting-started)